RVirmoors/fred-arditti/README.md

 W implements the [teeth~] comb filtering MSP object.
 The feedback delay value of the filter corresponds to the fundamental frequency of the comb.
 See the annex at the bottom for a list of delay-frequency values.

+Receivers:
+* tw - a list of comb filter params: mod depth, mod rate, fb delay, gain, ff gain, fb gain
+* tdel - change just the fb delay parameter

 ### T / trans

 4 ins - 1 out

+T implements the [supervp.trans~] object, used to alter the input audio's spectral and temporal shapes.

+Receivers:
+* envwarp - accepts a pair of freq-scale values (e.g. 120 1.1) and warps the spectrum starting from the given fundamental frequency, by the given multiplier scale
+* remix - 0/1 toggles remixing; lists specify the 3 components and 2 params: tones, noise, transients, "relax", "error"

 ### X / cross

 2 ins - 1 out

+X implements the [supervp.cross~] object, which combines the amplitude/frequency characteristics of two input streams

+Receiver:
+* svpcross - a list of four [0...1] values: L amp, L freq, R amp, R freq

 ### D / delay

 4 ins - 1 out

+D implements the [Max SpectralDelay] M4L object, where different frequency bins have varying delay time & feedback values.

+Receivers:
+* dtime - sets the time scale, up to 5 seconds
+* dfb - sets the feedback scale, up to 100%
+* dset - sets the snapshot preset # of the device, controlling the response curves of time/fb

 ## Output section